slatedocs/slate/source/includes/_gpw.md

 api-key | <span class="label label-required">Required</span>
-sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report_name |
+sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report-ID | <span class="label label-required">Required</span>
+report_name |
 location_id | Associate this report with a location in your account.
 This ID needs to correspond to a valid location in your account. white_label_profile_id | Assign a white label profile to this report.
 The ID needs to correspond to a valid white label profile in your account. business_names |  Supply one business name.
 For example, Greens Restaurant. schedule |  One of Adhoc or Monthly day_of_month |  One of 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, -1 (last day of month).
-report_type | One of with or without. 'with' - the business has a Google+ profile. 'without' - Ignore this business, just display competitor information.
+report_type | One of with or without. 'with' - the business has a Google Local profile. 'without' - Ignore this business, just display competitor information.
 Defaults to with. address1 |
 address2 |
 profile_url |